 - Aerial parks and zip-lining.
 Have you ever just wanted to go super-fast?
 Are you an adrenaline junkie?
 Because I am!
 These parks are an absolute blast, and I always take friends here.
 There are a few great parks near Salida that have amazing zip lines over canyons.
 Aside from just being incredibly fun, it’s an awesome way to appreciate the Colorado landscape.

 - Tour biking.
 This is another great way to get to know Colorado.
 There are some really excellent bike tours in Colorado, and they’re relatively cheap.
 This is also a very family-friendly activity that can take a whole day, so if you’ve got a group of kids you’re looking to tire out for the day, this is probably perfect!

 - Ice climbing.
 Ice climbing is something most people would never think about doing, but it’s actually one of my favorite things to do in CO.
 Aside from being a totally unique experience, it’s also just a great story to tell.
 How many people do you know who have gone ice climbing?

 Anyway, those are a few of my favorite things to do.
 Of course, they are all pretty active things, and that’s’ not for everyone.
 Maybe I’ll cover museums and restaurants in another post!
 As always, if I missed anything, leave a comment!

 I’ve always been a sucker for camping (as if you couldn’t tell by my other posts!).
+Even when I was a student working multiple jobs, I found time for camping.
 There’s just something about being outside, around nature, under the stars that makes me feel really great – almost whole.